Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 Strength of ties to the UK

-A person’s ties to the UK may be evident in a number of different ways.
+A person’s ties to the UK may be evident in various ways.
 The nature of those ties and the degree to which those ties have been maintained during a person’s absence will need to be considered when assessing whether a person should be readmitted as a returning resident.
 Such ties may include (but are not limited to):

 • family ties